 It’s important to understand the penalties as well as the process for a Connecticut Harassment Second Degree arrest under CGS 53a-183.
 Many of the best Stamford, Greenwich and Darien Connecticut criminal lawyers know that Harassment Second Degree is a Class C misdemeanor and carries up to 90 days of prison exposure, a $500 fine and probation.
-You can follow this link for more information on the ins and out of a Harassment Second Degree Arrest in Greenwich, Stamford, Darien or anywhere else in Connecticut.

 Some police officers may not appreciate the technical nuances of the Connecticut Harassment laws.
 You see, police just need “probable cause” (a low standard) to make an arrest.
 Once booked, they hand off your case to Connecticut state prosecutors.
 It then becomes the prosecutor’s (also called state’s attorney) job to figure out if they can prove your Harassment Second Degree arrest beyond a reasonable doubt.
-The prosecutors in the Stamford, Norwalk, Bridgeport and Danbury Connecticut courts will examine the case more closely and then have the discretion to drop or reduce your Connecticut Harassment Second Degree arrest if they deem that the accusations do not rise to the level of alarm or annoyance that supports a provable case.
+The prosecutors in the Stamford, Norwalk, Bridgeport and Danbury Connecticut courts will examine the case more closely and then have the discretion to drop or reduce your Second Degree Harassment arrest if they deem that the accusations do not rise to the level of alarm or annoyance that supports a provable case.

 One smart defense strategy commonly employed by the top criminal law firms in Stamford, Norwalk and Westport Connecticut and elsewhere is to immediately file evidence preservation motions with the arraignment court.
 This way, your Harassment Second Degree accuser will be ordered by the Court to preserve and possibly turn over all text messages, emails and social media messages, which can possibly reveal that you were being baited, that they really weren’t scared, or that your accuser has lied to the police.
 This ultimately can clear your name, and help your top Connecticut Harassment domestic violence lawyer attorney persuade the state’s attorney to drop your charges.

-The team of experienced Connecticut criminal lawyers and attorneys at Mark Sherman Law have over 25+ years of collective experience in fighting Harassment Second Degree arrests in Stamford, Greenwich, Darien, New Canaan and throughout the State of Connecticut.
+The team of experienced criminal lawyers and attorneys at Mark Sherman Law have over 25+ years of collective experience in fighting Harassment Second Degree arrests in Stamford, Greenwich, Darien, New Canaan and throughout the State of Connecticut.
 Our firm’s familiarity with digital communications and social media has kept up with the rapid pace of this ever-changing technology.
 We are always a step ahead and continue to utilize cutting edge defense strategies to help our clients fight unfounded and contrived Harassment Second Degree arrests.
 So check out our Avvo.com-certified client reviews, and call us today.
-Our firm’s lawyers are standing by 24/7 to assist you at (203) 358-4700.
+Our firm’s lawyers are standing by 24/7 to assist you.